We’ve accepted 25 people into the workshop. If you applied but haven’t heard back, please let us know. We have room for about 15 more.

 Please see our website for instructions on how to apply.

-We are in the process of choosing next year’s instructors and will be making an announcement soon.
+We are in the final throes of picking next year’s instructors and will make an announcement soon.
+Thanks for your patience.

 The 20th annual Santa Fe Science Writing Workshop will begin on Monday evening, May 11, 2015, and run through Saturday morning, May 16, in downtown Santa Fe, New Mexico.